-The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (the Money Laundering Regulations), which came into effect on 26 June 2017, have posed a challenge for firms of all sizes.
+The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 have posed a challenge for firms of all sizes.

 This article explores what conducting customer due diligence (CDD) entails, and lists a few 'red flags' that might indicate suspicious activity by a client.

-This article explores the practical requirements to implement policies, controls and procedures, to provide training to 'relevant employees' and to comply with record keeping legislation.
+This article explores the requirements to implement policies, controls and procedures, train relevant employees and comply with record keeping legislation.